jgrassler/crowbar/doc/barclamp.md

 fork the appropriate Barclamp collection.
 The machines can be provided through manual installation or by using an automated setup tool such as [mkcloud](https://github.com/SUSE-Cloud/automation/blob/master/scripts/mkcloud).
+Depending on the individual situation you can use either the `plain` or the `installonly` `mkcloud` step.
+The former will install the nodes and deploy the standard set of barclamps in their default configuration, while the latter will only install the nodes.
+Use `plain` if your barclamp does not need to be deployed before other barclamps and if you do not modify other barclamps.
+Otherwise use `installonly` and deploy barclamps bit by bit through the Crowbar web UI or the Crowbar CLI client.
+This will give you the opportunity to add package repositories or tweak barclamps' proposal settings where needed along the way.

 Optionally (but strongly recommended) you can also